This SQL tutorial explains how to use the SQL DISTINCT clause with syntax and examples.

-Let's look at the simplest SQL DISTINCT clause example.
-We can use the SQL DISTINCT Clause to return a single field that removes the duplicates from the result set.
+Let's look at the simplest SQL DISTINCT query example.
+We can use the SQL DISTINCT clause to return a single field that removes the duplicates from the result set.

 SELECT DISTINCT city FROM suppliers;

 This SQL DISTINCT example would return all unique city values from the suppliers table.

 SELECT DISTINCT city, state FROM suppliers;